pepaslabs/px-ref/kicad/releases/v2.2/README.md

 ## TODO for next board revision

-- Make the short slightly smaller in one dimension to fit with a TECO case?
+- Make the board slightly smaller in one dimension to fit within a [TEKO](http://www.tekoenclosures.com/en/products/family/RF/series/37-39) case?